muratk5n/thirdwave/en/2014/06/the-culture-code.md

 realize, however, is that these differences actually lead to our processing the same information in different ways [..].
-The combination of [an] experience and its accompanying emotion creates something known widely as an imprint, a term first applied by Konrad Lorenz.
+The combination of [an] experience and its accompanying emotion creates something known widely as an imprint..
 Once an imprint occurs, it strongly conditions our thought processes and shapes our future actions.
-Each imprint helps make us more of who we are.
-The combination of imprints defines us.
-An imprint and its Code are like a lock and its combination.
-If you have all o of the right numbers in the right sequence, you can open the lock [..]
+Each imprint helps make us more of who we are [..]

 Most of us imprint the meanings of the things most central to our lives by the age of seven.
 This is because emotion is the central